 External power surges come from power company malfunctions, damaged power lines, and power outages.
-Plus, lightning strikes that can deliver thousands of volts at once.
+Plus, lightning strikes can deliver thousands of volts at once.
 But, there is something you can do.
 The best way to protect your electrical system from overvoltage damage is to invest in a Marietta whole-house surge protection.
-To make it clear, a whole-home system can protect your electronic equipment from power surges originating outside like lightning strikes and those coming from inside.
+To make it clear, a whole-home system can protect your electronic equipment from power surges.
+This includes surges originating outside like lightning strikes and those coming from inside.

 How does a power surge cause damage?

 Without home surge protection, a massive power surge, from a power company malfunction, can race through your wiring, instantaneously damaging everything plugged into an outlet throughout your home.
-The voltage overload renders electronics useless frying circuit boards, melting plastic, and fusing internal inside every device plugged into an unprotected outlet.
+The voltage overload renders electronics useless.
+Ai once, frying circuit boards, melting plastic, and fusing internal inside every device plugged into an unprotected outlet.
 Fortuitously, catastrophic power surges are rare; but they do occur.
 In Marietta, whole-home surge protection protects homes from this type of damage.

 Are power surges a common occurrence?

 Low-level power surges occur in the average home multiple times a day.
-They pass quickly and either go unnoticed or shrugged off as seeming insignificant.
+They pass quickly and either go unnoticed or are shrugged off as seeming insignificant.
 The problem is that over time they significantly shorten the lifespan of your most essential and expensive home equipment.

 Tripped circuit breakers, short circuits, and the like are internal sources of surges.
 They are a common cause of electronic equipment failure.
-And why home electronics stop working for no apparent reason.
+And why do home electronics stop working for no apparent reason?
 Low-level power surges gradually degrade internal circuitry until it ultimately fails.
 Small surges leave no outward evidence, even though they may occur dozens or even hundreds of times a day.
 Protecting electronic devices is easy for homeowners in Marietta, whole-house surge protection does exactly that.

 What is the cost of power surge damage?